Mottramlabs/MAX7219-7-Segment-Driver/README.md

       * The CS connection is user selectable.
       ** From the USB 5V supplied to the Wemos D1 Mini PCB, The MAX7219 needs 5V

+      3rd November 2019
+           Added a simple soak test sketch for the "LED Bar Graph Power Display".
+This demos the 7 segment display and also the bar segments.